GNOME/gtk/.gitlab/issue_templates/Bug.md

 <!--
   You should try and reproduce with the demos applications available under the `demos` directory, or the test programs in the `tests` directory.
-  Alternatively, please attach a *small and self-contained* example that exhibits the issue.
+  Alternatively, please attach a *small and self-contained* example *written in C* that exhibits the issue.
 -->

 ## Current behavior